MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

    > The Microsoft Entra admin center opens.

-4. In the Microsoft Entra admin center, in the navigation pane, expand **Azure Active Directory**.
+4. In the Microsoft Entra admin center, in the navigation pane, expand **Identity**.

 5. Select **Devices** > **All devices**.